CORE, General, PACD

 Do it again tomorrow.
 And the next, and the next . . . .
 Doing this every day creates a habit of gratitude.
 It can be journaled formally or written on a napkin you throw away.
 The point is taking the time to for your brain to feel gratitude.
 It may even increase the amount of gray matter in the right inferior temporal gyrus (this is good)!

 Got a bag of skittles and at least two of you?
-Play our Gratitude Game.
+Play our Skittles gratitude game.